-We are now seeking proposals from Hub members to support activity commencing between April 2023 and March 2024 that will help us meet FAN's objectives.
+We are now seeking proposals from Hub members to support activity commencing between April 2024 and March 2025 that will help us meet FAN's objectives.

 The Film Exhibition Fund: under £3k supports FAN members' cultural programming and the engagment of a broad, diverse audience.
 It is open to all organisations in Film Hub South East's exhibitor network.
-This includes full time cinema venues, mixed arts centres, community cinemas and film societies, film festivals, touring programmes and film archives.